alanoursland/tr_xor/README.md

-# Prototype Surface Learning in Neural Networks: A Technical Report Exploring the XOR Problem
+# Prototype Surfaces in Neural Networks: A Technical Report Exploring the XOR Problem

 ## Overview